i-net-software/docker-boxes/build-slaves/windows/dotnet/Readme.md

 _ATTENTION:_ This is WIP!

-Provides an image for Docker with .NET 4.5
+Provides an image for Docker with .NET 4.5 using the Jenkins base image